 Malta is a beautiful island in the Mediterranean Sea.
 This island has a coastline of about 200km and is located 93 km south of Sicily.
 The country has an impressively diverse culture and offers the typical Mediterranean climate, with 13 hours of sunshine per day in the summer.
 With so much sun live is more beautiful.

-The capital of Malta is Valletta, which was built in 1556 as an impressive fortress town.
-It provides a wide variety of attractions and it is a must see for any trip to Malta.
-You can easily reach Valletta from all places of the island by bus.
+The capital of Malta is Valletta, which was built in 1556 as an impressive fortified city.
+It offers a variety of attractions, combines history with modernity and is a must for every tourist and intern in Malta.
+You can easily reach Valletta from all island locations by bus.

 Grand Master’s Palace

 In the center of Valletta is the largest structure of the capital, the Palace of the Grand Master.
 The Maltese people just call it “il-Palazz”.
 Its facade represents the style of the 16th Century; the Baroque portals were added in the 18th Century.
 The palace was, during the British rule, seat of Governors and now serves as the official office of the Maltese President, as well as a meeting of Parliament.
 Nevertheless, parts of the palace can be visited (e.g. the armoury).

 A harbour tour is a great opportunity to get to know the city from another perspective.
 You go through the port of Marsamxett and Grand Harbour and enjoy from there the unique view of the fortress.